aarmey/CV/MajorEquipment.md

 - Centrifuges
 - Autoclave

+In addition, there is extensive shared equipment and services available across the UCLA campus.
+As a member of the Jonsson Cancer Center and the Broad Stem Cell Center, Dr. Meyer has access to extensive resources within the core facilities including flow cytometry, genomics, molecular screening, small animal imaging, translational pathology, high-throughput sequencing, imaging, and biostatistics.
+These services are available to members of the centers at a subsidized rate.

 ### Shared Core Equipment

-#### Advanced Light Microscopy/ Spectroscopy Core
+#### Advanced Light Microscopy/Spectroscopy Core

-The Advanced Light Microscopy/ Spectroscopy Core is housed within the California NanoSystems Institute and provides consultation, services and support for the application of novel spectroscopic methods and advanced image analysis techniques for the study of macromolecules, cellular dynamics and nanoscale characterization of bio-materials.
+The Advanced Light Microscopy/Spectroscopy Core is housed within the California NanoSystems Institute and provides consultation, services and support for the application of novel spectroscopic methods and advanced image analysis techniques for the study of macromolecules, cellular dynamics and nanoscale characterization of bio-materials.
+Equipment includes:

 - Confocal SP8-SMD
 - Confocal SP8 Compact